Multiplicative vertex algebras and quantum loop algebras: Braided multiplicative vertex coalgebras

 \begin{remark} More generally, one can take a quiver $Q$ with potential $W \in \bC Q/[\bC Q, \bC Q]$ and try to make $\bigoplus_\alpha K^{\crit}_\sT(\fM_Q(\alpha), \tr W_\alpha)$ into a vertex coalgebra following the exact same recipe as in Theorem~\ref{thm:coVA-construction-preprojective}.
 This works as long as there is a K\"unneth isomorphism

 Non-equivariantly, i.e. with $\bZ$- instead of $\bk_\sT$-modules, this K\"unneth property always holds at the level of the singularity categories $D^{\crit}$, which is a Thom--Sebastiani-type theorem \cite[Theorem 5.15]{Ballard2014}.
-However, especially in light of the existence of higher K-groups, it does not always remain an isomorphism after passing to $K_0(-)$.
+However, for various reasons, it does not always remain an isomorphism after passing to $K_0(-)$.
 For $Q^{\trip}$ in particular, we sidestepped this issue in \S\ref{sec:kunneth-property-preprojective-stack} by localization.

 However, we emphasize that the lack of a K\"unneth isomorphism is morally unimportant.
 Indeed, the proof of Theorem~\ref{thm:coVA-construction-general} works fine using